Shibshankar01/Shibshankar01/README.md

 ## About Me
 - ✌ Currently, I am pursuing a 7 months Full-Stack Web Developer course from Masai School.
-- ✔ Have a look at [my portfolio](https://shibshankar01.github.io/)
+- ✔ Have a look at [my portfolio](https://shibshankar01.github.io/) .
-- ✨ You can also contact me on [my LinkedIn](https://www.linkedin.com/in/shibshankar-padhy-98952b1b7/)
+- ✨ You can also contact with me on [my LinkedIn](https://www.linkedin.com/in/shibshankar-padhy-98952b1b7/).
-- 📫 You can reach me at:- [My email](shivapadhy547@gmail.com)
+- 📫 You can reach me at:- [My email](shivapadhy547@gmail.com).
-- 💬 Ask me about Java
+- 💬 Ask me about Java.
+- 💻 My biggest motivation is that I can write some code that would automate an organization's service or help them in solving a problem.
+- ♟ I like playing Chess and reading books.

 ## Tech-Stack
 #### Java | JavaScript | HTML | CSS | C#, .Net | Angular